 A trailblazing actress, Nichelle Nichols portrayed communications officer Lieutenant Nyota Uhura on Star Trek.
 A member of the U.S.S.
 Enterprise NCC-1701 bridge crew, she was part of Gene Roddenberry's progressive vision of a universe where people from all nationalities were deemed as of worth, though Nichols’ role was still contoured in some ways by the gender dynamics of the day.
 (Women in mini skirts, men in pants.)

 An accomplished singer and dancer, Nichols at one point was prepared to leave the show to go to Broadway, but Martin Luther King Jr. asked her to remain, understanding the nationwide impact her role would have.
 Nichols continued to portray Uhura into the 1990s with Trek movie spinoffs such as The Wrath of Khan and The Undiscovered Country, in addition to an array of television roles.

 During the latter part of the 1970s, Nichols took her star power to become a recruiter for NASA, specifically focusing on outreach to women and people of color.
 Her work led to the recruitment of astronauts like Sally Ride and Mae Jemison.

-Chadwick Boseman has become part of history as the title character in Black Panther, which was the No. 1 film of 2018.
+Chadwick Boseman became part of history as the title character in Black Panther, which was the No. 1 film of 2018.
 The Panther is the superheroic persona of T’Challa, the ruler of the highly technologically advanced kingdom of Wakanda.

 The character is infused with extraordinary strength, sensory perception and agility, and Boseman infused his performance with a high degree of humility, restraint and wisdom.